How to Use Tax-Efficient Funds to Your Advantage

 - In the regular brokerage account, the investor can hold their small-cap stock funds, index funds, ETFs, and/or mutual funds with stated "growth" objectives.

-In summary, the ultimate objective for the wise investor is to keep taxes to a minimum because taxes are a drag on the overall returns of the mutual fund portfolio.
-However, there are a few alternative exceptions to this overall rule.
+Investors are wise to keep taxes to a minimum because taxes are a drag on the overall returns of the mutual fund portfolio.
 If the investor only has tax-deferred accounts, such as IRAs, 401(k)s and/or annuities, there is no concern about tax-efficiency because there are no current taxes owed while holding the funds in one or all of these account types.
 However, if the investor has only taxable brokerage accounts, they may try to concentrate on holding only index funds and ETFs.

 Disclaimer: The information on this site is provided for discussion purposes only, and should not be misconstrued as investment advice.
 Under no circumstances does this information represent a recommendation to buy or sell securities.